gchure/phd/docs/src/chapter_07/section_08_param_comparison.md

 $\Delta\varepsilon_{AI}$, the qualitative results between this work and that of @daber2011 are in agreement.
-For example, both works determine that mutations in the DNA binding domain alter only the DNA binding affinity whereas the mutations in the inducer binding pocket affect only the allosteric parameters.
+For example, both works determine that mutations in the DNA binding domain alter only the DNA binding affinity whereas the mutations in the inducer binding pocket affect onlys the allosteric parameters.
 Because the biological variables such as repressor and reporter gene copy number are tightly controlled in our system, we are able to more precisely measure features of the induction profiles such as the leakiness in gene expression.
-This ability allows us to detect changes in the active/inactive equilibrium which were masked in @daber2011 by the experimental design.While the precise parameter values may be different between publications, the exploration of free energy differences resulting from mutations are parameter-value independent and any parameter disagreements do not change our theoretical model.
+This ability allows us to detect changes in the active/inactive equilibrium which were masked in @daber2011 by the experimental design.
+While the precise parameter values may be different between publications, the exploration of free energy differences resulting from mutations are parameter-value independent and any parameter disagreements do not change our theoretical model.
 Fig. 2 of the